-Despite our incredible diversity, we all generally have the same genes as everyone else of our same sex.
+Despite our incredible diversity, we all generally have the same genes as others of our same sex.
 We are only about 0.1% different from one another.
 SNPs or Single Nucleiotide Polymorphisms are genetic mutations that developed over thousands of years.
 Of more than 10 million SNPs identified in the human genome, most of us have more than (but closer) to one thousand.
 Those that are expressed explain some of our differences including our unique vulnerabilities to certain health conditions.
 If you’ve ever looked at your SNPs, this can be a bit frightening.
 For many, doing so can cause more harm than good.
 Most of these mutations or SNPS are never expressed and have no significant effect.
-Walking around mistakenly thinking you are destined for a serious or fatal health condition when you're not, can be problem.
+Walking around thinking you are destined for a serious or fatal health condition when you're not, can be problem.

 Until recently we believed our genes and mutations were written in stone.
 We now know that during pregnancy, chemical bookmarks (methyl groups) can attach to DNA to enhance or inhibit gene expression in each tissue.
 Environmental insults in utero can produce deviant bookmarks resulting in more serious conditions or birth defects.
 Throughout our lives, a severe environmental insults can alter these bookmarks and produce an epigenetic disorder.
 Such insults can be psychological/emotional (inadequate or disrupted attachment, trauma, severe stress) or physical (exposures to toxic metals, radiation, chemicals).
 This field of research is called "Epigenetics" and it is revolutionizing our understanding of cancer, heart disease, developmental disorders such as autism and psychiatric disorders all which seem to be epigenetic in nature.